ta-kawano/jdv_command_log_view/README.md

     - proc_clear_cache --- cleare cache procedure

 # Notice
   This tool is very slow.
 In my mac laptop, it takes 10 min to import 10MB file.
-So, please don't use for large file,
+So, in the case of large file, please use divided it.